ip-repo/guides/terminate-active-connection/terminate-active-connection.md

 <h2>How to identify active connection by pid using netstat and tasklist on windows 10</h2>
-So, on windows if we want to see tcp connections we can use <b>netstat</b>.
+So, on windows if we want to see tcp connections we can use <b>netstat</b>. <br>
-Lets say were using the command
+Lets say were using the command:

 ```console
 netstat -a